shenbo/apdl-syntaxes-vscode/README.md

 ## Installing on Windows

-* clone the repositories
+* clone the repository `'apdl-syntaxes-vscode'`
 ```
 git clone https://github.com/shenbo/apdl-syntaxes-vscode.git
 ```
-* or **download apdl-syntaxes-vscode.zip**
+* or download `'apdl-syntaxes-vscode.zip'`

-the 'apdl-syntaxes-vscode' floder should have the following structure:
+the `apdl-syntaxes-vscode` floder should be the following structure:
 ```
 apdl-syntaxes-vscode
 ├── .gitignore